Alonso-del-Arte/chess/doc/Puzzles.md

 *x* + 1. ...
 Bxe4

 The whole thing just goes downhill from there.
-The best you can hope for is a draw, afer an internecine battle that leaves your opponent with just their king and a knight, and you with only your knight.
+The best you can hope for is a draw, after an internecine battle that leaves your opponent with just their king and a knight, and you with only your knight.

 The correct solution to this puzzle is to move your queen's pawn to d4.